 DRAWINGS

-Usually drawings are considered as a “first step which leads to a painting”, and they can so be considered also in Canaletto’s case.
+Drawings are usually considered as a "first step which leads to a painting", and they can so be considered also in Canaletto's case.

-But not really, and not all the time, because Canaletto’s drawings are very much like paintings by themselves, after all, with all the needed details and perfectionism, only without the color.
+But not all the time, in reality, because Canaletto's more elaborate drawings are very much like paintings by themselves, after all, with all the needed details and perfectionism, only without the color.

 The same perfection Canaletto was attaining in his paintings, he was putting in the drawings, so the same care, emotion, life of his paintings, can be found in his drawings too.